 - The report will be formed and concludes the investigation, where all the analyses will be written and explained.

 - The report is then handed to the organization's legal authorities.

 - The legal authority will then go through the report(s) and will press charges against the offensive in the court of law.

 - The forensic investigator will delete all the data once the entire case is closed.

 What is Incident Handling?

 Cybersecurity and forensics have another essential terminology that is often used in this field - incident handling.
 Computer security incidents are some real or suspected offensive events related to cybercrime and cybersecurity and computer networks.
-Forensics investigators or internal cybersecurity professionals are hired in organizations to handle such events and incidents, which are known as incident handlers.
+Forensics investigators or internal cybersecurity professionals are hired in organizations to handle such events and incidents, known as incident handlers.

 Incidents are categorized into three types:

 - Low-level incidents: where the impact of cybercrime is low.

-- Mid-level incidents: where the impact of cybercrime is comparatively high and need security professionals to handle the situations.
+- Mid-level incidents: The impact of cybercrime is comparatively high and needs security professionals to handle the situations.

 - High-level events: where the impact of cybercrime is the most serious and needs security professionals, and forensic investigators to handle the situations and analyze the scenario, respectively.